spockframework/spock/docs/new_and_noteworthy.rst

 DSL support is activated for Groovy Eclipse 2.7.1 and higher.
 Should you ever need to deactivate it, you can do so in the Groovy Eclipse preferences.

-Experimental DSL support for IntelliJ IDEA
+Experimental DSL Support for IntelliJ IDEA
 ------------------------------------------

 Spock now ships with a DSL descriptor that lets Intellij IDEA better